 4.1.
 Sexually Explicit Materials Harmful to Children C.R.S.
 18-7-502

 In Colorado, it is a criminal offense to sell or rent to a child any photograph, video, or visual representation of sexually explicit nudity, conduct, or sadomasochistic abuse which is harmful to children.
-Providing sexually explicit material to children is a class 2 misdemeanor, with penalties including 3 to 12 months in jail and up to $1,000 in fines.
+Providing sexually explicit material to children is a class 2 misdemeanor, with penalties including up to 120 days in jail and/or up to $750 in fines.

 4.2.
 Contributing to the Delinquency of Minor C.R.S.
 18-6-701

 In Colorado, a behavior that induces a person under the age of 18 to violate a law, ordinance or court order is considered contributing to the delinquency of a minor.
-Contributing to the delinquency of a minor is a Class 4 felony offense that carries penalties of 2 to 6 years in prison and fines up to $500,000.
+Contributing to the delinquency of a minor can be a felony or a misdemeanor depending on the case.

 4.3.
 Furnishing Tobacco to a Minor C.R.S.
 18-13-121

 It is unlawful in Colorado to give, sell, dispense, distribute, or offer a cigarette, nicotine, or other tobacco product to anyone under the age of 18.
-Selling tobacco to a minor is a class 2 petty offense in Colorado that carries a fine of $200.
+Selling tobacco to a minor is a civil infraction in Colorado that carries a fine of $200.

 Call us for help…